Amy-Vizard-Lovett/Data-Science-Portfolio/README.md

 Welcome to my GitHub profile!
 I am a data analyst currently transitioning into a data science role.

+To view my Data Science Professional Practice doccument, please see CO2EmissionsForecastCode and Section A Word Document.

 ## Summary

 - **Name:** Amy Vizard-Lovett